NESTLab/RBE470x-projects/Bomberman/README.md

 # Required Software #

-To run Bomberman, you'll need Python 3 with the `colorama` package.
-To install it, type either
+To run Bomberman, you'll need Python 3 with the `colorama` and `pygame` packages.
+To install them, type either

-    pip install colorama
+    pip install colorama pygame

 if Python 3 is your default version, or

-    pip3 install colorama
+    pip3 install colorama pygame

 if you have both Python 2 and Python 3 installed on your system.